This document covers in an organized and thorough manner how to implement Every Campus A Refuge on your campus and the best way to go about it.

 The first few weeks

 The first few weeks after the hosted guests’ arrival are critical for their progress.
-During this time, the case must apply for all their governmental documents, including their social security, work permit, food stamps, and Medicaid.
+During this time, the guest must apply for all their governmental documents, including their social security, work permit, food stamps, and Medicaid.
 Some documents, such as the employment card, will be applied for through the resettlement agency directly.
 Other paperwork needs to be processed in person at different governmental departments.
-It is the responsibility of the case manager to make and follow up on these appointments, but they may lean on your ECAR chapter and volunteers to take the case to such appointments.
+It is the responsibility of the case manager to make and follow up on these appointments, but they may lean on your ECAR chapter and volunteers to take the guest(s) to such appointments.

 Since newcomers have Medicaid for only the first 9 months of their arrival (unless it is renewed), it is important to make all medical appointments as soon as they receive their Medicaid cards.
 Dental work in particular might require several months and is very expensive when no longer covered by insurance.